liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/05-page-fragments-desktop-tools.markdown

 ## Collection Format

-To import a Collection into @product@, it must be archived in a `.zip` with the contents in the following format:
+To import a Collection into @sharepoint@, it must be archived in a `.zip` with the contents in the following format:

 - `collection.json`: a text file which describes your collection with the